How to Use This Calculator

 What does the Revenue Growth Percentage Calculator primarily do?

-How can I use 'Periods to Double' for business planning?
+How is 'Periods to Double' calculated?

 Why is projecting future revenue important for a business?